rohansekar/rohansekar.github.io/_projects/9_project.md

 ---
 layout: page
-title: A graphical user interface for a complex robotic system
+title: A graphical user interface for a heterogeneous multi-robot system
 description: Designing a GUI for a robotic system using the Qt framework
 img: assets/img/gui.png
 importance: 1